adam-oberman/adam-oberman.github.io/README.md

 - Attendance 5%, Participation 5%.
 - 2 Midterm Exams : 20%
 - Final exam : 30%
 - *Soft grading policy:* you are encouraged to make your best effort to complete all the work.
 However, if you need to miss anything (assignment or exam), I will institute a soft grading policy which will allow one missed assignment and one missed midterm exam, with a small penalty.
 Your final grade will be given by your average on the other work, with a penalty of:
   -   1% (for each assignment missed),
   -   2% (for a missed midterm).
   -   3% (for a missed final exam)

 E.g. if you missed one assignment and one midterm, with an average of 87% on the rest, then the penalty would be 87-(1+2) = 84%.

 ## Key Dates
 Refer to [McGill key Dates](https://www.mcgill.ca/importantdates/key-dates#Fall_2021)
-- Classes begin Weds Sept 1.
+- Classes begin: Weds Sept 1.
-- Fall reading break: Tues-Weds Oct 12-13
+- Fall reading break: Tues-Weds Oct.
+12-13
-- Makeup day Oct 15, no class.
+- Makeup day: Oct 15, no class.
 - Last class: Friday Dec 3rd.
-- Midterm dates TBD.
+- Midterm dates: TBD